 My standard modus operandi when traveling to new places is to do the basic, topline research on culture and tradition, then stumble through it on arrival, thereby learning it by being in it.

-As I travel I want the know the “WHY” as much as the “WHAT” and while it’s a heap of fun just diving in and working it out, having a guide is a big way of connecting in a meaningful way, with people and culture, learning a great deal about history and national psyche and achieving all that in a compact period of time.
+As I travel I want to know the “WHY” as much as the “WHAT” and while it’s a heap of fun just diving in and working it out, having a guide is a big way of connecting in a meaningful way, with people and culture, learning a great deal about history and national psyche and achieving all that in a compact period of time.

-So, as you can guess, when I do make it to Japan, I’m going on a bike tour with Grasshopper, because I know that I’ll leave Japan, satisfied.
+So, as you can guess, when I do make it to Japan, I’m going on a bike tour with Grasshopper because I know that I’ll leave Japan satisfied.
 I’ll have learned more than I would by reading a few guide books and I’ll have experienced connections that just aren’t possible when traveling independently.
 Only thing is, I ask a LOT of questions, so poor guide.

 4. The modern infrastructure

 Regular Trains and the Bullet train make covering long distances and extended transfers a breeze.
-On self-guided tours Grasshopper provides bike bags that are more like soft covers.
+On self-guided tours, Grasshopper provides bike bags that are more like soft covers.
 They fold up and whenever you want to board a train, you just take the front wheel off, put the bag over the bike and get on the train.
 The bags are so small they fit in the bottle cage.
 If it’s me, I’ll have one of those craft beers in hand as I watch the scenery scoot past at 300km an hour.

-When investing inroads the Japanese have often replaced the old one with a new one running in parallel.
+When investing in roads, the Japanese have often replaced the old one with a new one running in parallel.
 This leaves the quiet old road (still well maintained) as a perfect route for cyclists.